Student Life - Nursing Student Organizations

-The University of Iowa Association of Nursing Students (UIANS) is the undergraduate student professional organization of the College.
+The University of Iowa Association of Nursing Students (UIANS) is the undergraduate student professional organization of the college.
 UIANS meets bimonthly and offers nursing students the opportunity to develop leadership, management, and professional skills.
 The organization participates in activities throughout the year.
-For more information, contact a UIANS officer in Room 233, College of Nursing Building (335-7002) or the faculty advisor.
+For more information, contact a UIANS officer at 335-7002 or the faculty advisor.

-The Association of Graduate Nursing Students (AGNS) invites all graduate students in the College to participate.
+The College of Nursing Association of Graduate Nursing Students (AGNS) invites all graduate students in the College to participate.
 AGNS meets regularly throughout the academic year to discuss issues pertinent to students at this level and to plan events.

 Iowa Association of Nursing Students (IANS) the Iowa Chapter of the NSNA, is a professional organization comprised of students preparing for RN licensure.
 IANS exists to advocate for growth and development of nursing students in Iowa as leaders in nursing and in society.
 IANS also exists to create educational opportunities to empower individuals and communities to be responsible for their holistic health and well being.